 Recent attacks against Planned Parenthood have been based on misinformation or a lack of understanding about what we do.
 So we are determined to share some of the Best Kept Secrets about Planned Parenthood in 2012, starting with these two special offers.
 Our Best Kept Secrets campaign is designed to shred the myths and spread reliable, useful information.

 Please join us in passing along these two special offers, as well as the other tips and resources on this page, that you and your friends can use to stay sexually healthy and safe in the New Year.
-Using the links on the left, like us on Facebook or follow us on Twitter, then share our Best Kept Secrets posts or tweets with your friends and followers.
-You can also share the information directly from this webpage by using the share function at top, right.
-Or sign up for our website RSS feed to stay up to date on Best Kept Secrets and other info from PPWNM.
+Using the links on the left, like uson Facebook or follow us on Twitter, then share our Best Kept Secrets posts or tweets with your friends and followers.
+You can also share the information directly from this web page by using the share function.

 They will thank you, and so do we!